As NY's Population Rapidly Ages, AARP Unveils its 1st State Blueprint for Action to Improve Life for the 50+

 Urges One-Stop Benefits Shop, Advance Public Disclosure of Rx Price Hikes, More

 ALBANY, N.Y., Jan.
-18, 2023 /PRNewswire/ -- Create a one-stop shop for New Yorkers to access all benefit programs for which they qualify.
+18, 2023 /PRNewswire-HISPANIC PR WIRE/ -- Create a one-stop shop for New Yorkers to access all benefit programs for which they qualify.
 Require big drug companies to publicly disclose proposed price hikes in advance.
 Increase wages for home care workers and increase state funding for in-home services for the elderly to support New Yorkers aging in their own homes.

 These are among many recommendations in "NY State Blueprint for Action," AARP New York's first such roadmap with policy priorities and actionable steps for the State to help improve life for the fastest-growing segment of New York's population: the 50-plus.